-How to add a Google Sheets data source in Data Studio
+How to add a Google Sheets data source in Looker Studio

-Open the Google Data Studio home page and follow the steps below:
+Open the Looker Studio home page and follow the steps below:

 - Start by adding a new data source by clicking on the Create button, then select Data source from the menu.

 Note: If you already have an existing report, you can also add a data source directly from it by clicking Add data in the report toolbar.
 We’ll cover more about the report toolbar later in this article.